davidghiurco/cs553-2017-sort-benchmark/hadoop-terasort/README.md

     make multi-hadoop-setup
     make multi-hadoop-deploy
     ```

+    Accept any requests to connect to various IP addresses.

     Regardless of which deployment you chose, the scripts will create a source-able BASH script which contains environment
     variable setups for the Hadoop ecosystem

-5. Update your $PATH environment with the relevant paths
+6. Update your $PATH environment with the relevant paths
     ```bash
     source hadoop-prefix.sh
     ```

-6. Verify ecosystem has been successfully deployed
+7. Verify ecosystem has been successfully deployed

     ```bash
     jps